Teoroo-CMC/GroPoB/README.md

 [next(ac) for _ in range(2)] #Skipping first two lines of text l=ac.readlines() #Reading lines

-#Breaking the parts of monomer to CHAIN, HEAD and TAIL
+#Breaking the parts of the monomer into CHAIN, HEAD and TAIL
 chain=open('PEO.chain','w+');head=open('PEO.head','w+');tail=open('PEO.tail','w+')
 #Atom index where head and tail of monomer; Check from above ngl view of mol
 head_id=15